-Winter can be a tough time to maintain your exercise routine, particularly for those without a gym membership.
-With less daylight hours, cold temperatures, and the ever-present drizzle of the Pacific Northwest, it’s easy to forget the importance of staying active in the winter.
+We know how hard it can be to maintain your exercise routine in the winter, particularly for those without a gym membership.
+With fewer daylight hours, cold temperatures, and the ever-present drizzle of the Pacific Northwest, it’s easy to forget the importance of staying active in the winter.

 What are the benefits of staying active in the winter?
-“The advantages of regular exercise are too great to be put on hold when workouts become inconvenient, especially during colder months,” explains Joseph Giaimo, DO, an osteopathic board-certified internal medicine physician.
-“People who exercise reduce their risk for heart disease, high blood pressure, certain cancers, diabetes and osteoporosis.”
+“The advantages of regular exercise are too great to be put on hold when workouts become inconvenient, especially during colder, winter months,” explains Joseph Giaimo, DO, an osteopathic board-certified internal medicine physician.
+“In fact, regular workouts will improve your mood, increase your energy level and help you sleep better at night.”

 Looking for a more meditative way to stay fit in the winter and ward off symptoms of Seasonal Affective Disorder?
-You may want to use the winter months to focus on restorative activities that are gentle on the body compared to running or other activities.
-Yoga, tai chi, and qigong can build strength, increase flexibility, and help you relax, all while improving balance and refreshing your energy levels.
+You may want to use the colder months to focus on restorative activities that are gentle on the body compared to running or other activities.
+Yoga, tai chi, and qigong can build strength, increase flexibility, and help you relax, all while improving balance and refreshing your energy levels that increase serotonin.

 Count any activity that gets your heart rate up and cut yourself some slack during the colder seasons.
-Try power-shopping by walking through the store at a quick pace while running errands or doing squats while folding laundry.
+Try power-shopping by walking through the store at a quick pace while running errands or doing squats while folding laundry in your free time.
 Other active household chores such as mopping the floors and raking leaves can also count toward your daily goals.
 The important part is that you are trying to stay active throughout the year, which will improve your mood.

-When you do want to go outside for your workout, be sure to dress for the weather.
-Layering is essential to protect yourself from the elements, while allowing your skin to breathe and sweat.
-Start with a thin synthetic material, such as polypropylene, to draw sweat away from your body.
-Your second layer should be an insulating layer, preferably a fleece, which will keep you warm, but also allow water vapor to pass through.
-Finally, top with a waterproof, breathable outer layer to protect you from the winter elements.
-Remember you lose 90% of your body heat through your head, so wear a hat when temperatures dip.
+When you want to go outside for your workout, be sure to dress for the weather appropriately.
+Layering is essential to protecting yourself from the elements while allowing your skin to breathe and sweat.
+Additionally, remember that you lose 90% of your body heat through your head, so wear a hat when temperatures dip.
 If it’s dark outside, be sure to wear reflective gear and carry a light.
 Surfaces may be more slippery than usual, so be sure to don sturdy shoes with good traction.

 The winter months can be a challenge for keeping up your exercise routines, but they don’t have to be.
-With a little creativity and determination, you’ll make it to spring just in time to go back to your outdoor workout routines when it warms up again.
+With a little creativity and determination, spring will return, and you can go back to your outdoor workout routines when it warms up again.
 Have additional questions around staying fit in the winter?
 Northwest Primary Care is here to help you with your fitness and health goals.
 Contact us for assistance with nutritional counseling, weight loss support, and general health inquiries.